 Usually, the warranty is something that will vary from one offering to another.
 But we would recommend opting for the ones that offer a longer warranty period because with those if anything goes wrong anytime soon, you are sure to get a full replacement.

-Now that you have a proper idea regarding the manufacturers that are offering the best Greenhouse for high wind areas, hopefully, choosing one will not be that much of an issue for you.
+Now that you have a proper idea regarding the manufacturers that are offering the best Greenhouse for high windy areas, hopefully, choosing greenhoueses that can withstand snow and wind will not be that much of an issue for you.
 However, before choosing one, do consider the important factors.